andreasspindler/Libpreempt/README.md

 (aka `join()`).

 The next element of the framework are *tasks*.
-By definition, a task is a class that contains threads as members.
+By definition, a task is a class that contains threads as members (threads are to time what containers are to data).

 Based on tasks *scheduling strategies* are defined (also in form of classes) that implement a way of distributing tasks over time.